-Use these parameters to enhance the progress bar.
+Add these parameters to the Notes field of the Tagged Value, to enhance the progress bar.

-Parameter Description MinVal Use the MinVal option to set the lowest allowed value to be represented on the progress bar. • Syntax: MinVal= <number>; A progress bar with the setting MinVal=10; will start at 10.
-Values lower</number> than 10 will not be shown on it.
+Parameter Description MinVal Use the MinVal option to set the lowest allowed value to be represented on the

+progress bar.

+Syntax: MinVal=<number>;</number>

+A progress bar with the setting

+MinVal=10; will start at 10.
+Values lower than 10 will not be shown on it.

 If a maximum value (MaxVal) has been defined, the progress bar will show any values between MinVal and MaxVal (inclusive); otherwise, the maximum value will default to MinVal + 100.
 So, if MinVal=10, the progress bar can show values between 10 and 110 (inclusive).

 MaxVal Use the MaxVal option to set the highest allowed value to be represented on the progress bar. • Syntax: MaxVal= <number>; A progress bar with the setting MaxVal=300; will show values up to and including 300.
 Values higher than 300 will not be shown.
 If a minimum value (MinVal) has been set, the progress bar will show any values between MinVal and MaxVal (inclusive); otherwise the minimum value will default to 0.
-So, if MaxVal=300 the progress bar can show values between 0 and 300 (inclusive).</number> Text Use the Text option to define additional text to display on the right hand side of the progress bar.
-The text might be a resource name or the current take up of the total allowed budget of a project.
+So, if MaxVal=300 the progress bar can show values between 0 and 300</number>

+(inclusive).
-- Syntax: Text=<text>; displays the defined text string, such as 'David Brown's Tasks' - Syntax: Text=#Value#; displays the value of the progress bar Tagged Value, such as '462' (where the Tagged Value name itself might indicate the type of value or unit) - Syntax: Text=<text> #Value# <text>; displays the value of the progress bar Tagged Value with text before and/or after it, such as '\$<value> of \$100,000'

-This illustration shows a number of examples of using the Text option.
+Text Use the Text option to define additional text to display on the right hand side of the progress bar.
+The text might be a resource name or the current take up of the total allowed budget of a project. • Syntax: Text= <text>; - displays the defined text string, such as 'David Brown's Tasks' • Syntax: Text=#Value#; - displays the value of the progress bar Tagged Value, such as '462' (where the Tagged Value, such as '462' (where the Tagged Value name itself might indicate the type of value or unit) • Syntax: Text=<text> #Value# <text>; - displays the value of the progress bar Tagged Value with text before and/or after it, such as '\$<value> of \$100,000' This illustration shows a number of examples of using the Text option.</value></text></text></text> Compartment By default, progress bars in an element display together in a separate compartment from other types of Tagged